balusena/kubernetes-for-devops/06-Kubernetes Services/Kubernetes Service.md

 load balancing when we have multiple pods running the same application.
 Services also offer other advantages like service discovery and zero downtime deployments.

-### The different Service types in Kubernetes are:
+### The different Service types in Kubernetes are.

 - 1.ClusterIP Service
 - 2.Multi-Port Service